mako-taco/pivotal-git/README.md

 * `git story find _mine_` will list all of my stories.
 * `git story find on-site` will list all stoires that match "on-site".

-### git story ls: lists our all the stories you have running.

-This lists out all the stories you have pending that you have started via `git start`.